LiveEngage-Examples/LiveEngageExamples/APIs/README.md

 * AgentList.java - with your Engagement History API credentials
 * SkillList.java - with your Engagement History API credentials
 * IndividualChat.java  with your Engagement History API credentials

+# Python - Engagement History API Example
+This is a basic example of how to connect to the Engagement History API in Python by using the requests_oauthlib.
+In order to run this example you will need to update the ehapiExample.py file with your Engagement History API credentials.